Godot: How to create sprite sheets the easy way

 - Choose New SpriteFrames

 Now click again on the Sprite Frames property.
-At the bottom of the editor a new panel "Animation Frames" is opened.
-With drag and drop you can add sprites from the FileSystem tab to the frame list:
+At the bottom of the editor, a new "Animation Frames" panel opens.
+You can drag and drop sprites from the FileSystem tab to the frame list:

 With the Autoplay on Load button checked, the animation starts playing when your game is launched.
 Use the FPS field to configure the animation speed.
 For a preview of the animation in the scene viewport press the Play button:

-If the animation should only be played if a key is pressed, you can attach a script to the AnimatedSprite2D
+If the animation should only play when a key is pressed, you can attach a script to the AnimatedSprite2D node:

 extends AnimatedSprite2D